Please ensure Javascript is enabled for purposes of website accessibility

 Downsizing

 Downsizing is common for seniors, retirees, and empty nesters transitioning to a smaller home.
-For a step-by-step approach, see our downsizing tips for seniors.
 The key is to measure your new space and decide what fits before you move.
 Prioritize items you use daily and let go of duplicates, oversized furniture, and collections that will not have room in a smaller layout.

 Spring Cleaning